4141 Pacific Highway

 VVSD is a 501c(3) non-profit, non-governmental veterans organization.

 Founded in 1981, and dedicated to the promise to “Leave No One Behind,” VVSD is a nationally recognized non-profit organization dedicated to helping America’s veterans reclaim their lives.
 In short, VVSD Saves Lives!

 Are my donations tax-deductible?

-Yes, because VVSD is a 501(c)(3) nonprofit your contributions and gifts are tax deductible to the fullest extent allowed by law.
+Yes, VVSD is a 501(c)(3) non-profit organization.
+Your contributions and gifts are tax deductible to the fullest extent allowed by law.

 Why donate to VVSD?

 It is important that we recognize and support our veterans and their families.
 Donations are vital to the sustainability of our life-changing programs.

 VVSD is a nationally-recognized leader and the only residential licensed drug rehabilitation program for homeless veterans in San Diego County.
 VVSD founded Stand Down and Homeless Court which have been replicated nationwide.

 San Diego is home to the nation’s largest concentration of military personnel.
 More than 15,000 active duty service members transition out of active duty service in San Diego each year.
 More than half of those transitioning want to stay in San Diego, which is the number one destination for veterans returning from Afghanistan and Iraq.
 There are more veterans in San Diego than there are active duty personnel.
 Today, more than 240,000 veterans reside here in America’s finest city.

 According to VA data, over 42,000 post-9/11 veterans live in San Diego County, by far the largest number in the U.S. The VA suggested two major reasons why San Diego ‘s homeless veteran total is the 3rd highest in the U.S. (HUD AHAR Report, 2015) even though San Diego is only the 17th largest U.S. region: